[Interview] Belarus threatens to kill two UK dissidents

 Belarus threatens to kill two UK dissidents

-Even British nationality and international renown are not enough to make Belarusian dissident Natalia Kaliada and her husband feel safe after a high-profile death threat.
+British citizenship and international awards are not enough to make Belarusian dissident Natalia Kaliada and her husband Nicolai Khalezin feel safe after a high-profile death threat.

-"We will definitely find you .. and we will hang you, side-by-side," the main Belarusian government newspaper, Sovietska Belarus, wrote on 27 December, referring also to her husband Nicolai Khalezin.
+"We will definitely find you ... and we will hang you, side-by-side," the main Belarusian government newspaper, Sovietska Belarus, wrote on 27 December 2020.

 Join EUobserver today